Autism Awareness Day is observed every year on April 2nd across the world.

 Background of Autism Awareness Day

-The holiday was proposed to the United Nations by the Qatar representative Her Highness Sheikha Mozah Bint Nasser Al-Missned, on November 1st, 2007 and adopted on December 18 of the same year.
-April 2nd was later established as the day for the holiday, and it was first observed in 2008.
+It was adopted on December 18, of the same year.
+April 2nd was established as Autism Awareness Day and it was first observed in 2008.

-On this day, the UN invites all of its member states and private health organizations to take part in raising awareness with the public about autism.
+On this day, the UN invites all of its member states and private health organizations to take part in raising awareness among the public about autism.

-Autism is a developmental disability that affects and impairs a person’s brain functions. autistic people have trouble with social interactions and communicating with others, as well as struggling to participate in some activities.
-Autism is a spectrum of neurodiversity that can impact anyone regardless of gender, however, statistics show that although 1 out of 68 children is affected by autism, boys are 5 times as likely to be affected.
+Autism is a spectrum of neurodiversity that can impact anyone regardless of gender.
+However, statistics show that although 1 out of 68 children are affected by autism, boys are 5 times as likely to be affected.

 Autism Awareness Day events

-There are also special events for people with autism such as creative workshops, and exhibitions with the art that they create.
-Some NGOs have special clinics where families can go to in order to speak with pediatricians, therapists and people who can help them treat their children.
+There are also special events for people with autism such as creative workshops, and exhibitions of the art they create.
+Some NGOs have special clinics where families can go in order to speak with pediatricians, therapists, and people who can help those who are autistic.

-Every year there is a theme for Autism Awareness day and the theme for 2022 will be 'Inclusive Quality Education for All'.
+Every year there is a theme for Autism Awareness day and the theme for 2023 will be "Color".